Need Pest Control?

 You may have seen a many-legged creature scutter away under a rock at some point.
 “Oh, a centipede!” you say to yourself.
 You could be wrong, though.
 Have you ever wondered what the difference between centipedes and millipedes is?
 What are the chances of finding one inside your house?
-Should you be worried?
-Are they venomous?
-And just how many legs do they actually have?
+Can millipedes hurt you?
+Are centipedes poisonous?
+How many legs does a centipede have?

 So, if you: